- Our privileged private schools: Entitlement protected by exclusion

 — WIRED UK (@WiredUK) November 17, 2019

 Favreau is no stranger to sophisticated digital-effects technology: The Jungle Book, his previous feature remake, takes place in the lush Indian jungle but was shot in a warehouse in downtown Los Angeles.
 The vast majority of that film’s imagery was computer-generated, but Favreau said the production team approached the movie “as though it was an animated film,” and did things “as you would on an animated film.”
-Although The Lion King, unlike The Jungle Book, will be entirely computer-generated, entertainment news outlets have unsurprisingly described it as yet another “live-action” remake.
+Although The Lion King, unlike The Jungle Book, was completely computer-generated, entertainment news outlets have unsurprisingly described it as yet another “live-action” remake.

 The photo-real animation style that Favreau and Disney have chosen for these remakes is only one example of Hollywood’s current fixation on the possibilities of digital-effects technology.
 In the early aughts, journalists and actors worried that the motion-capture technology showcased in The Lord of the Rings, and later polished in Avatar, would render actors’ physical performances obsolete.